bakerb845/xcloc/Python-Bindings.md

 # Python

-Python3 bindings are beginning to be made available.
-This uses ctypes to call the underlying Fortran library.
-Stay tuned for examples...
+Python3 bindings are being crafted to interface to the xcloc library.
+They can be found in the Python directory.
+Unless the library path is explicitly specified then it is important to understand that Python will scrape the system's load library path, LD\_LIBRARY\_PATH in attempt to find the xcloc shared library.
+After the library is obtained a [ctypes](https://docs.python.org/3/library/ctypes.html) interface is used to access xcloc.